 To enter Vietnam, you will need to bring your passport that is still valid for at least 03 months after the date you enter.

-A valid visa is required for citizens from most foreign countries to come to Vietnam for any purposes.
+A valid visa is required for citizens from most foreign countries to come to Vietnam for any purpose.
 Residents of some countries who have a visa exemption agreement with Vietnam do not need to get a visa to Vietnam for a certain period and with specific purposes.
 And also not all travelers who require a visa to Vietnam are supported with the visa on arrival.
 Hence, make sure whether you need a visa to Vietnam or not and are supported with the visa on arrival.

 Nowadays, there are two available ways to obtain a visa to Vietnam: apply for the visa at a Vietnam Embassy or apply for Visa on arrival.
-Of course, visa on arrival is more convenient and less time-consuming, but please notice that it is only applicable for those who travel to Vietnam by air.
+Of course, a visa on arrival is more convenient and less time-consuming, but please notice that it is only applicable for those who travel to Vietnam by air.
 By applying for a Vietnam visa online, you can receive your Approval Letter before you leave home, which will simplify your arrival and save time.

 Check out the visa exemption list here.